Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 As part of his attempt to whip up a whirlwind of uncertainty, he delineated various allegations about interactions with officials counting ballots in various states.
 Those efforts have increasingly involved confrontations with Trump supporters; Trump used such tensions as a point to suggest that something nefarious was being hidden.

 Again, though, this idea that votes are being counted illegally somehow is incomprehensible.
-Consider the heart of what Trump is claiming: that dozens of people in scores of counties are allowing illegal ballots to be counted — again, a serious crime — in order to hurt Trump.
+Consider the heart of what Trump is claiming: that dozens of people in scores of counties are allowing illegal ballots to be counted — again, a serious crime — to hurt Trump.
 But they also allowed various other Republicans to win?
-They chose to introduce fraudulent ballots into a system where Trump’s campaign has authorized observers instead of, say, simply altering vote totals in electronic systems?
+They chose to introduce fraudulent ballots into a system in which Trump’s campaign has authorized observers instead of, say, simply altering vote totals in electronic systems?

 None of it, start to finish, makes sense.
 But it doesn’t need to.
 The point is not to present evidence of a broad, systemic effort to prevent him from winning, since no such evidence exists.
 (As his team made clear in a confrontation with MSNBC on Thursday.)
 The point is to start from the end point — Trump should win — and generate enough questions that there’s somehow space to come up with a strategy to make that happen.